abcgz133/ChiSquare_Binning/README.md

 ![avatar](./graphics/monotonicity_function.png)

 How to judge whether it is not monotonous?
-If it is not monotonous, it is generally because the bad sample rate in a certain bin is higher or lower than the bad sample rate of the front and rear bins.
+If it is not monotonous, it is generally because the bad user rate in a certain bin is higher or lower than the bad user rate of the front and rear bins.
 At this time, it can be merged with the front bin or with the rear bin.
 Which bin is the best to be merged with?
 Which bin can be merged so that this action can eliminate the situation of non-monotonicity and the binning shows more evenly?

 Moreover, in the case of non-monotonicity , it is usually more than one bin shows non-monotonic.
-This means that there are several bins in the whole features , the bad sample rate of these bins is higher or lower than that of their front and rear bins.
+This means that there are several bins in the whole features , the bad user rate of these bins is higher or lower than that of their front and rear bins.

 The purpose of this program is to select the best solution for bin merging in this situation.
 The steps are as follows:
 (1) If the number of non-monotonicity bins is greater than or equal to 2, for each non-monotonicity bin, for example, the i-th bin, the function attempts to merge it with adjacent front and real bins separately, and call the sub-function(named “Merge_ adjacent_Rows”) to determine whether this i-th bin is merged with the front or rear bin better.
 After finishing, the new bins are required to be monotonous and be more balancing.